rcmcooperative/SSI-RCM101-Training/README.md

 We proposed to develop our existing training materials [from November 2024](https://doi.org/10.5281/zenodo.14050214), and [July 2025](https://doi.org/10.5281/zenodo.15778697) for an online cohort, and additionally include a "clinic" component.

-The development and delivery of materials was funded by SSI Fellow Further Development Fund awards to Malvika Sharan and Emma Karoune (see [this issue](https://github.com/rcmcooperative/SSI-RCM101-Training/issues/2)), with Oscar Siep supporting through advertisement, registration and scheduling of the training.
-Development and delivery were managed by all via [this issue](https://github.com/rcmcooperative/SSI-RCM101-Training/issues/3).
+The development and delivery of materials was funded by **SSI Fellow Further Development Fund** awards to Malvika Sharan and Emma Karoune (see [the fund application](./project-management/funding-application.md) [this issue tracking acquisition of the funding](https://github.com/rcmcooperative/SSI-RCM101-Training/issues/2)), with Oscar Siep supporting through advertisement, registration and scheduling of the training.
+Development and delivery of the training were managed by all team members, tracking on [this issue](https://github.com/rcmcooperative/SSI-RCM101-Training/issues/3).

 This repo is the collection of materials prepared for these workshops and contributions by participants, including feedback in the workshops.

 We are continuing to work collaboratively with SSI to build and professionalise community management capacity, through joint grant applications and future training plans.
 We would love to connect with anyone with a similar [vision](#vision-mission-and-objectives), and explore ways we can support your work.
 Please [get in touch!](#contact)

 You can review our [success against our objectives](./project-management/success-against-objectives.md) to see our reflections on this work to date!